 After a long and stressful day at the office, do you ever just want to sit down in a peaceful restaurant or bar with friends and enjoy a cocktail?
 In Italy, this is a grand tradition called aperitivo.
-Sure, it sounds similar to having tapas in Spain, or enjoying happy hour in the U.S.; however, the aperitivo is something special.
+It is also my favorite time of the day!
 Learn why Italians love to partake in aperitivo, and how you can too.
 Read on to learn about how aperitivo in Italy works.

 The History of Aperitivo in Italy

-Think: appetizers.
-Italy is home to some amazing cocktails and small plates that get you amped up for your main course.
-Start off with a traditional Italian cocktail, like a Chianti wine, a Bellini or a Negroni.
+No, however Campai is a type of Aperitivo.
+For the most authentic aperitivo experience, order an Campari or Aperol Spritz.
+However, you can also go with a traditional Italian cocktail, like a Chianti wine, a Bellini or a Negroni.
 If you’re looking for something sweet, try a Martini Rosso or a Bellini.
 If you’re feeling daring, a Negroni has more of a bitter taste.
-For the most authentic aperitivo experience, order an Campari or Aperol Spritz.

 The Campari Spritz has a higher alcohol content than an Aperol Spritz; it also tastes more bitter than sweet.
 If you’ve ever seen pictures of people drinking a bright orange cocktail from a stemmed glass in Italy, that’s an Aperol Spritz.
 If you prefer a sweeter taste, as opposed to the more bitter Campari version, this is an excellent choice.
 Both are made with Prosecco.
 If you’re looking for a heavy dose of liquor, aperitivo is not the time.
 Most Italians see this custom as a time to relax and drink socially, not excessively.